baumgach/tue-slurm-helloworld/README.md

 ### Getting the example code and building the container

-Get code using the following line:
+Download the code in your current working directory using the following line:

 ````
 git clone https://github.com/baumgach/tue-slurm-helloworld.git